Injury Prevention in Padel

 • The use of padel-specific footwear

-By adopting these evidence-informed strategies, players can significantly reduce injury risk, enhance performance, and enjoy padel in a safer and more sustainable way.
+By adopting these strategies, players can significantly reduce injury risk, enhance performance, and enjoy padel in a safer and more sustainable way.